 Developing biotechnology products is a long, time-consuming, expensive and uncertain process that takes years to complete.
-Since our inception, we have funded our operations primarily through private financings and have incurred significant recurring losses, including net losses of \$36.3 million and \$55.2 million for the years ended December 31, 2023 and 2022, respectively.
-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue to conduct a Phase 1/2 clinical trial of NGN-401 in patients with Rett syndrome and a Phase 1/2 clinical trial of NGN-101 in patients with CLN5 Batten disease, with the expectation that we will also initiate additional clinical trials in the future, and continue to research, develop and conduct preclinical studies of our other potential product candidates.
-In addition, if we obtain regulatory approval for any product candidate for commercial sale, including NGN-401 and NGN-101, we anticipate incurring significant commercialization expenses related to product manufacturing, marketing, sales and distribution activities to launch any such product.
+Since our inception, we have funded our operations primarily through private financings and have incurred significant recurring losses, including a cumulative net loss from inception of \$248.2 million.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue to conduct a Phase 1/2 clinical trial of NGN-401 in patients with Rett syndrome, with the expectation that we will also initiate additional clinical trials in the future, and continue to research, develop and conduct preclinical studies of our other potential product candidates.
+We also anticipate that we may have near term expenses related to NGN-101 as we continue to evaluate options for that program following the denial by the FDA of an RMAT designation, which precludes our ability to use a streamlined registrational pathway necessary for further investment in the program.

+In addition, if we obtain regulatory approval for any product candidate for commercial sale, including NGN-401, we anticipate incurring significant commercialization expenses related to product manufacturing, marketing, sales and distribution activities to launch any such product.
 Our expenses could increase beyond expectations if we are required by the FDA or other regulatory agencies to perform preclinical studies or clinical trials in addition to those that we currently anticipate.
 Because the design and outcome of our current, planned and anticipated clinical trials are highly uncertain, we cannot reasonably estimate the actual amount of funding that will be necessary to successfully complete the development and commercialization of any product candidate we develop.
 Our future capital requirements depend on many factors, including factors that are not within our control.

-We incur additional costs associated with operating as a public company, and we do not anticipate achieving any significant revenue in the near term given the development stage of our product candidates.
+We have incurred and expect to continue to incur additional costs associated with operating as a public company, and we do not anticipate achieving any significant revenue in the near term given the development stage of our product candidates.
 Accordingly, we will require substantial additional funding to continue our operations.
-Based on our current operating plan, we believe that our existing cash, cash equivalents and short-term investments should be sufficient to fund its operations into the second half of 2026.
+Based on our current operating plan, after giving effect to our private placement financing in November 2024, we believe that our existing cash, cash equivalents and short-term investments should be sufficient to fund our operations into the second half of 2027.
 This estimate is based on assumptions that may prove to be materially wrong, and we could deplete our available capital resources sooner than we currently expect.
 Our future capital requirements will depend on many factors, including: